CiscoDevNet/terraform-provider-aci/website/docs/d/vlan_encapsulationfor_vxlan_traffic.html.markdown

 * `id` - Attribute id set to the Dn of the Vlan Encapsulation for Vxlan Traffic.
 * `annotation` - (Optional) Annotation for object vlan encapsulation for vxlan traffic.
 * `name_alias` - (Optional) Name alias for object vlan encapsulation for vxlan traffic.
+* `description`- (Optional) Description for object vlan encapsulation for vxlan traffic.